 Who it applies to

 The right of withdrawal does not cover every buyer.
 The first limitation is its application only to consumers.
-Despite past attempts to broadly interpret this term, it is now established that with this term it is possible to identify only the natural person who acts outside his professional activity.
-The Civil Code, in fact, designates it in this way:“the consumer is the natural person who acts for purposes unrelated to any entrepreneurial or professional activity carried out” (art.
-1469 bis).
-Basically, companies and professionals with a VAT number cannot assert the right of withdrawal for purchases made in this capacity.
+Despite past attempts to broadly interpret this term, it is now established that with this term only the natural person who acts outside his professional activity can be identified.
+The Civil Code, in fact, designates it in this way: the consumer is the natural person who acts for purposes unrelated to any business or professional activity carried out (Article 1469 bis).
+Basically, companies and professionals with a VAT number cannot assert the right of withdrawal for purchases made in this capacity.e.

 When it applies

 In addition, a further limitation is to be recorded regarding the sales opportunities for its application.
 In fact, this possibility is given only for purchases made at a distance (including cases of e-commerce) and for those stipulated outside the business premises.
 In these cases, the legislator has decided to identify the conditions of weakness of the consumer at the time of the conclusion of the purchase, and therefore has decided to guarantee it by granting him this right.
 Therefore, it is advisable to carefully evaluate the final moment of the purchase.
 In fact, an online purchase can also be limited to ordering, with the actual purchase sent back to a physical point of sale, where the goods can be immediately collected.
 In these cases, the purchase is concluded in a shop, and therefore the possibility of asserting the right of withdrawal is omitted.

 The right of withdrawal for sales concluded at a distance cannot be applied in these cases: